LEARN MORE

 General Information

-The Gateway Division provides a full continuum of housing assistance and supportive services for youth & young adults experiencing unsafe or unstable housing.
+The Gateway Division provides a housing assistance and supportive services for youth & young adults experiencing unsafe or unstable housing.
 This includes young people ages 12-24 who:

 • Are experiencing family conflict